 The grade W is given to a student who officially withdraws from a course by the end of the week in which 60% of the course time has elapsed.
 Students may withdraw from a course (or may change from credit to audit) anytime before the withdrawal deadline.
 Course withdrawals are official on the date the request is received by the student success advisor.
-Any student dropping a course after that time will receive the grade they have earned to that point.
+After the withdrawal deadline, students will receive the grade they have earned.
 Extenuating circumstances that may warrant exception to the withdrawal policy will be considered on a case-by-case basis.
-Note that scheduled online sessions count as "class sessions" when determining refunds and grades.
+Scheduled online sessions count as "class sessions" when determining tuition refunds and grades.
 Any refund due to withdrawal will be governed by the refund policy (see: Tuition and Fees Refund Schedule (p.
-101)).
+116)).